Inspiring Creativity Across Disciplines

 “All of a sudden I have kids all over the world who have realized their creative capacity and that their dreams are possible,” said the female entrepreneur.
 “I hope that, through this process, I can impart everything I’ve learned about the creative process to as many individuals as possible and help others achieve a connection to their creative self.”

 Looking into the future, Troy hopes to expand the reach of her business, to promote artists across the disciplines.
-“We all have creativity within us,” she explained.
+“We all have creativity within us,” Troy said.
 “My goal is, with Wunderkid specifically, to be able to reach the broader scope of the creative field to include dancers, fashion designers or any discipline that invokes the creative self.”

-But in the meantime, the committed creative will continue to encourage the simple notion that each of us has an original voice, saying, “The way we see the world is what makes us beautiful, and the more we realize that, the more comfortable we can be in our own skin.”
+In the meantime, the committed creative will continue to encourage the simple notion that each of us has an original voice.
+She said: 'The way we see the world is what makes us beautiful, and the more we realize that, the more comfortable we can be in our own skin.'"

 To learn more about Denise and Wunderkid, visit their website here.